• Skip to primary navigation

 Notes

-• *The amount of sugar can be adjusted to suit your tastes - add as little as ½ cup for a less sweet filling.
-If using sweet cherries, I recommend reducing the amount of sugar to ⅔ cup or less.
+• Sugar quantity: *The amount of sugar can be adjusted to suit your tastes and depends on the sweetness of your cherries.
+Add as little as ½ cup for a less sweet filling.
+If using sweet cherries, I recommend reducing the amount of sugar to ⅔ cup.

-• 4 cups of pitted cherries weighs about 21 ounces/616 grams
+• Cherries by weight: 4 cups of pitted cherries weighs about 21 ounces/616 grams

-• Sweet or tart cherries can be used to make pie filling.
+• Best cherries for cherry pie: Sweet or tart cherries can be used in this recipe.

-• Pie filling can be frozen for up to 3 months in a sealed, freezer safe container.
+• Freezing: Pie filling can be frozen for up to 3 months in a sealed, freezer safe container.
 Thaw in the refrigerator overnight before using.
-Pie filling will thicken when chilled, but will thin out again when heated in the oven.
+Pie filling will thicken when chilled, but thins out again when heated in the oven.

 Nutrition Estimate